-2. It’s Nature’s Stress Relief
+2. Stress Relief

-Most hobbies we engage in are relaxing (unless, of course, your hobby is skydiving) and we do them because they help us forget the stresses of everyday life and make us feel good.
+Most hobbies we engage in are relaxing (unless, of course, your hobby is skydiving).
+Often we do them because they help us forget the stresses of everyday life and make us feel good.
 The good news is that feeling good may not be as frivolous as you may think.
 Chronic stress can contribute to a whole host of health problems, including depression, diabetes, heart disease, hyperthyroidism, anxiety disorders, ulcers, cancer, and even gum disease.
 In fact, as many as 90% of doctor’s visits are for symptoms that may have been prevented with lower stress levels.

 4. It’s A Great Teaching Tool

 Gardening with kids is a great way to get picky eaters excited about eating vegetables.
 Even the most finicky kids will be hard-pressed to resist some broccoli or spinach that they grew themselves.
 Children are naturally curious about the world, and love doing anything hands-on.
 By getting them gardening early, you’ll create lifelong gardeners, and healthy eaters.